 4. St. Thomas, U.S. Virgin Islands

-Tip: USVI is one of the best places in the U.S. to rent a boat.
-Visit Sailo.com to rent a boat or yacht directly with the owner to save money and enjoy a private excursion.
+Tip: USVI is hands down one of the best spots in the U.S. to rent a boat.
+Hit up Sailo.com to rent a boat or yacht directly from the owner for some sweet savings and a private adventure on the water.

 5. Kauai, Hawaii